Windows shell: Charms

 Windows 8 added a bar containing a set of five shortcuts known as the "charms", invoked by moving the mouse cursor into the top or bottom right-hand corners of the screen, or by swiping from the right edge of a compatible touchpad or touch screen.
 This feature was retained in 8.1.

 Windows 10 removed the charms and moved the commands associated with them into the system menu of each application.
 For users with touch screens, swiping from the right of the touch screen now shows Action Center.

-Removed Start Menu Functions
+Start menu

 Starting with Windows 95, all versions of Windows feature a form of Start menu, usually by this very same name.
 Depending on the version of Windows, the menu features the following: